EPCCed/intro_to_cp2k/day1/README.md

 sbatch cp2k-job-1.sh
 ```

-The output should be writen to the slurm-XXXX.out file (it will finish very quickly).
+The output should be written to the slurm-XXXX.out file (it will finish very quickly).
 Open this file e.g.

 ```